-Familial hypercholesterolemia is a disorder of high LDL ("bad") cholesterol that is passed down through families, which means it is inherited.
+Familial hypercholesterolemia is a disorder that is passed down through families.
+It causes LDL ("bad") cholesterol level to be very high.
 The condition begins at birth and can cause heart attacks at an early age.

 Type II hyperlipoproteinemia; Hypercholesterolemic xanthomatosis; Low density lipoprotein receptor mutation

-Familial hypercholesterolemia is a genetic disorder caused by a defect on chromosome 19.
+Familial hypercholesterolemia is a genetic disorder.
+It is caused by a defect on chromosome 19.

 The defect makes the body unable to remove low density lipoprotein (LDL, or "bad") cholesterol from the blood.
-This results in high levels of LDL in the blood.
-High levels of LDL cholesterol make you more likely to have narrowing of the arteries from atherosclerosis at an early age.
-Those with familial hypercholesterolemia are more likely to have a family history of high cholesterol and heart disease at a younger age than normal.
+This results in a high level of LDL in the blood.
+A high level of LDL cholesterol makes you more likely to have narrowing of the arteries from

 Symptoms that may occur include:

 - Fatty skin deposits called xanthomas over parts of the hands, elbows, knees, ankles and around the cornea of the eye